pockche123/ConnectFour/README.md

 ## Description

-"Connect Four" is a two-player command-line application game where a player wins the game if they are able to connect four of their disks in a row in either (horizontal, vertical or diagnol) direction.
-It is built in Java using Maven for dependency management and project structure.
+"Connect Four" is a command-line Java application.
+It is built in using Maven for dependency management and project structure.

 ## Table of Contents